top of page

 • The Little Bundle Supermom Scholarship: This scholarship was created to help single moms fund their education.
 Current high school seniors, undergrad, and graduate students are all eligible to apply.
 Awards are $2,000 each.

-• Bethel Foundation Grace Scholarship Fund: This scholarship is available to women who identify as single and the head of household with at least one child under the age of 18.
+• Bethel Foundation Grace Scholarship: This scholarship is available to women who identify as single and the head of household with at least one child under the age of 18.
 They must be pursuing an associate’s or bachelor’s degree and must be a recipient of the Pell Grant.
 Funding per student is up to $1,500 or $750 for the summer semester.

 • Soroptimist Live Your Dream Award: Applicants must be the primary financial support system for themselves and at least one other dependent.
 They must be enrolled in a vocational/skills training program or pursuing their first undergraduate degree.
 Funding runs from $1,000 at the club level to $10,000 at the international level.